Exact zero modes in interacting Majorana X- and Y-junctions: The Y-junction: three coupled chains

-as the term that couples three chains labeled $i$, $j$ and $k$ with each other.
-Note, the factor $\alpha^2$ comes from the fermionic Majorana operators crossing the gap between chains twice.
-For three chains of $N=12$ Majorana fermions each, we computed the energy spectrum, of which we plot the eight smallest as a function of the coupling strength $\alpha$ in Fig.\ref{fig:Y_junction}(a).
-At $\alpha=0$ the degenerate sets of excitations come in triplets instead of doublets for a single chains, a direct consequence of having three arms in a junction.
-So, the ground state corresponds to a state with all three arms of a junction being in the parity sector $P=1$, the first three-fold degenerate excitation corresponds to a state where two arms have parity $+1$ and one arm has a parity $-1$, resulting in the total parity $P=-1$; the next set of three-fold degenerate states is the one with two arms with parity $-1$ and one with parity $+1$, so the overall parity is $P=1$ again; and finally, the eight in-gap state, highest in energy corresponds to all three arms being in the parity sector $-1$.
-As soon as $\alpha>0$ four out of the eight states become bulk excitations and the remaining four states form two pairs of in-gap states.
+For a junction of three chains containing $N=14$ Majorana fermions each, coupled by Eq.\ref{eq: 3-chain coupling spin}, we show the eight lowest energy levels as a function of the coupling strength $\alpha$ in Fig.\ref{fig: Y-junction EZM}(a) (we provide the same plot but for the full range $-1 \leq \alpha \leq 1$ in Appendix \ref{Ap: Y-junction alpha}).
+The data is centered around the average of the in-gap spectrum for finite $\alpha$ for visual clarity.
+At the decoupled point $\alpha=0$ the degenerate sets of excitations come in triplets that is a direct consequence of having three arms in the junction.
+The ground state corresponds to the state with all three arms of the junction being in the parity sector $P=1$; the first three-fold degenerate excitation set has $P=-1$ and corresponds to two arms with parity $1$ and one arm with parity $-1$; the next set has two arms with parity $-1$ and one with parity $+1$, so the overall parity is $P=1$ again; finally, the eighth state, highest in energy, corresponds to all three arms being in the parity $-1$ sector.
+As soon as $\alpha>0$ four out of the eight states become part of the bulk excitation spectrum while the remaining four make up the in-gap spectrum and form two parity pairs.
+For comparison, we provide the results for $N=12$ Majorana fermions per arm featuring similar exact zero modes in Appendix \ref{Ap: Y-junction fewer sites}.